Himanth20/Portfolio/README.md

 ## About Me

-I am a recent Computer Science graduate from **SIMATS Engineering, Kanchipuram** with a passion for Java Development, Data Engineering, and innovative technology solutions.
-I specialize in building robust backend systems and exploring data engineering tools.
+I am a recent Computer Science graduate from **SIMATS Engineering, Kanchipuram** with a passion for Java Development and innovative technology solutions.
+I specialize in building robust backend systems and exploring tools.
 **Education:**
 - B.Tech in Computer Science & Engineering
 - SIMATS Engineering, Kanchipuram